 7 Main Things on Which You Should Focus to Detect Phishing.
 The Simple Guide by Hacken

-If your parents didn’t hate you they taught you, “Don’t talk to strangers.
-His candy may look super delicious, but he might be a weirdo/criminal.
+Your parents must have taught you: “Don’t talk to strangers.
+His presents may look super delicious, but he might be a weirdo/criminal.
 He also might want to do some serious harm to you, aside from giving you diabetes.
 Be careful, you easily bamboozled youngster, you!”
 They cared about our safety, and it was important advice way back then.

 Today, for adults, safety is also vital.
 Actually, we’re going to teach you something similar, with only one small amendum, “Do not open strange emails.
 The criminals might send you dangerous links that look completely innocent.
 They might want to harm you.
 Be careful!”